jlpcri/zabbix/README.md

 [Agent Install Linux](https://wiki.west.com/display/IPEA/Agent+Install+Linux "Linux Agent Confluence")

+Sample usage for kicking off the ansible agent playbook:

+`$ ansible-playbook -K zabbix_agent.yml -i staging.yml --limit=linux5838`

+### More Information on the Playbook Setup
-This playbook is built using the same format at the setup_monitoring role from the ETS-prep playbook, without all the other roles.

-Instead of using the default variable, subnet and datacenter variable files in the ETS-prep playbook it uses:
+This playbook is built using the same format at the setup_monitoring role from the ETS-prep playbook, without all the other roles and variable files.
+Instead variable files in the ETS-prep playbook it uses:

 - defaults.yml, to set the default Zabbix server and user
 - properties.yml, has all environments Zabbix servers and users
 - set_properties.yml, is called to set the correct Zabbix server and user by subnet